maitrebitcoin/bitcoin-bitvm-compiler/README.md

 - linux : create a makefile
 - wasm support and browser demo site
 - check for unused inputs instead of a "no more gates" error
-- optimise the generated circuit
+- optimize the generated circuit